-“The Lord is that Spirit, and where the Spirit of the Lord is, there is liberty.”
+“The Lord is the Spirit, and where the Spirit of the Lord is, there is liberty.”

-A heathen king named Nahash mercifully gave refuge to young David when he had to flee for his life from the mad King Saul.
+A heathen King named Nahash mercifully gave refuge to young David when he had to flee for his life from the mad King Saul.
 Later, after David became king in Israel, he heard that Nahash had died and that his son, Hanun, reigned in his stead in Ammon.
-David said to his advisors, “I will show mercy to Hanun the son of Nahash, as his father showed kindness unto me.”
+David said to his advisors, “I will show kindness to Hanun ben-Nahash, as his father showed kindness to me.”
 Faithful to his promise, David sent ambassadors to Hanun to comfort him concerning his father’s death.
-David expected Hanun to be thankful for his gesture of good will, but to his great surprise, Hanun was persuaded by his advisers to treat David’s messengers with great cruelty:
+David expected Hanun to be thankful for his gesture of good will, but to his great surprise, Hanun was persuaded by his advisers to treat David’s messengers with great cruelty (2Sam.
+10:1–4):

 This diplomatic principle holds true in the spiritual realm as well.
 Jesus was sent as God’s messenger, and just as David was indignant when his messengers were despised, so God was indignant when His Son was despised and rejected by men.
 Jesus warned them that “He who does not honor the Son does not honor the Father who sent him” (Jn.
 5:23).
 But they did not take heed to the warning.